bennokr/semsynth/map_columns/README.md

-# Terminology Index and Mapping Scripts
+# Column Terminology Mapping

-This repository contains several Python scripts designed to build a small medical terminology index and perform mappings between dataset variables and relevant medical codes.
+The `map_columns/` directory contains several Python scripts designed to build a small medical terminology index and perform mappings between dataset variables and relevant medical codes.
 You can use both closed (license based) SNOMED CT / LOINC and open data from Wikidata.
 The mapping can be done with a keyword index or an LLM that wraps this index and re-ranks.

 ## Table of Contents